tito2-lab/OpenVINO-Training/OVonVScode.md

   ![](images/vscode8.png)

+4. Read instruction and run each cell one by one (click run button or Ctrl-Enter on each cell)

-4. Once finished, please try other tutrials, also try other samples you are interested in.
+5. Once finished, please try other tutrials, also try other samples you are interested in.

    First steps:
     - [OpenVINO™ Runtime API Tutorial](https://github.com/openvinotoolkit/openvino_notebooks/blob/latest/notebooks/openvino-api/openvino-api.ipynb)